puppetlabs/clj-i18n/README.md

 Any Clojure code that needs to generate human-readable text must use the function `puppetlabs.i18n.core/tr` to do so.
-When you require it into your namespace, you *must* call it either `tr` or `i18n/tr` (these are the names that `xgettext` will look for when it extracts strings)
+When you require it into your namespace, you *must* call it either `tr` or `i18n/tr` (these are the names that `xgettext` will look for when it extracts strings) Typically, you would have this in your namespace declaration

+    (ns puppetlabs.myproject
+      (:require [puppetlabs.i18n.core :as i18n :refer [tr]]))

 You use `tr` very similar to how you use `format`, except that the format string must be a valid